themindfulbit/td/_content/1-episodes/2014-01-04-061-taming-wifi-with-bradley-chambers.md

 {{ theme:partial src="timestamp" url="{{ soundcloudurl }}" time="0:00" }}

-Gabe begins the episode by asking Erik a silly question about whether he has reconsidered [how he](http://themindfulbit.com/blog/ruhoh-i-rebuilt-the-blog-again) [does a thing](http://technicaldifficulties.us/episodes/040-helping-erik-procrastinate-productively-with-a-gtd-reboot) &ndash; WiFi in this case.
+Gabe begins the episode by asking Erik a silly question about whether he has reconsidered [how he](http://themindfulbit.com/blog/ruhoh-i-rebuilt-the-blog-again) [does a thing](http://technicaldifficulties.us/episodes/040-helping-erik-procrastinate-productively-with-a-gtd-reboot) – WiFi in this case.

 [Skype problems](http://technicaldifficulties.us/episodes/060-family-video-conferencing#skype) caused Erik's most recent clean sweep and (as is so often the case in the world of tech) the new setup completely failed to solve his actual problem, but he liked it better anyway.
 Since this [opens a can of worms](http://mentalfloss.com/article/31039/how-did-term-open-can-worms-originate), Gabe and Erik invited someone with both a broader and deeper knowledge of WiFi onto the show to help them dive deeper.
 Enter Bradley Chambers.